ISISComputingGroup/ibex_developers_manual/nGEM-detector.md

 * edit copycmd.bat in support/ngem-bbtx/master/utils to set ARCHIVE location for files to be copied to
 * put notes on running both shortcuts on reboot and location of copycmd.bat into a README/NOTES file on desktop

+The is an nGEM.opi file, on INES this has just need installed as a device screen.

+INES has some simple python commands to set the START/STOP pvs for the detector.
+The detector IOC picks up the run number for ines to add to data files as its prefix is also IN:INES